sutta » dn » Dīgha Nikāya 15

 Santānanda, sattā ekattakāyā ekattasaññino, seyyathāpi devā subhakiṇhā.

-There are sentient beings that are unified in body and unified in perception, such as the gods replete with glory.
+There are sentient beings that are unified in body and unified in perception, such as the gods of universal beauty.

 Ayaṁ catutthī viññāṇaṭṭhiti.